KateEllen/Simpsons-fan-page/README.md

 #### Character Page
   1. Click character link.
   2. Select character image to view character info.
-  3. If admin, option is given to delete & edit character.
+  3. If admin, option is given to delete character.
-  4. If logged out, option to delete / edit character is now shown.
+  4. If not admin option to delete is not shown.
+  5. If logged in, option is given to edit.
+  6. If not logged no there is no option to edit.

 ## Defects